 An example of specialized AI

 Huge, complex documentation, such as technical manuals or process descriptions – a specialized AI could analyse these documents, structure them and make them interactively accessible.
 Even better: it allows specific questions to be asked such as: “Which contractual clauses have an impact on delivery times?” or “Which processes could be accelerated through automation?”.
-These solutions don’t have to be able to write poetry or communicate in exotic languages – instead, they focus on their specific task and are particularly good at it.
+These solutions do not have to be able to write poetry or communicate in exotic languages – instead, they focus on their specific task and are particularly good at it.

 Further insights